data-apis/scipy-2023-presentation/paper.rst

 Conclusion
 ==========

-The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.
+We introduced the Consortium and the Python array API standard, which specifies standardized APIs and behaviors for array and tensor objects and operations.
+While developing an initial specification draft, we analyzed common array libraries in the SPE and determined a set of common APIs suitable for standardization.
+In consultation with array and array-consuming library maintainers, we derived

 *TODO (athan): implications for broader ecosystem.
 Importance/significance of work.
 Future benefits.*